STARSHIP Price Tops $0.32 (STARSHIP)

-STARSHIP (CURRENCY:STARSHIP) traded 2.2% higher against the dollar during the 24 hour period ending at 20:00 PM ET on March 11th.
-One STARSHIP coin can currently be purchased for $0.32 or 0.00000820 BTC on exchanges.
-STARSHIP has a total market cap of $6.08 million and $7,897.00 worth of STARSHIP was traded on exchanges in the last day.
-During the last seven days, STARSHIP has traded down 4.7% against the dollar.
+STARSHIP (CURRENCY:STARSHIP) traded 0.7% lower against the U.S. dollar during the one day period ending at 18:00 PM ET on March 12th.
+One STARSHIP coin can now be bought for approximately $0.32 or 0.00000812 BTC on popular exchanges.
+STARSHIP has a market cap of $6.01 million and approximately $12,362.00 worth of STARSHIP was traded on exchanges in the last day.
+In the last week, STARSHIP has traded 8.3% lower against the U.S. dollar.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.